delta-io/delta/flink/README.md

 ## Frequently asked questions (FAQ)

-#### Can I use this connector to read data from a Delta table?

-No, currently we are supporting only writing to a Delta table.
-A `DeltaSource` API with the support for reading data from Delta tables will be added in future releases.

 #### Can I use this connector to append data to a Delta table?

 Yes, you can use this connector to append data to either an existing or a new Delta table (if there is no existing